itavero/homebridge-z2m/docs/config.md

 Within the `devices` array, you can set options for specific devices, based on their IEEE addresses (`0x1234567890abcdef`) or the `friendly_name`.
 Currently the following options are available:
 * `exclude`: if set to `true` this device will not be fully ignored.
-* `excluded_keys`: an array of keys (known as the `property` in the exposes information) that should be ignored/excluded for this device.
+* `excluded_keys`: an array of properties/keys (known as the `property` in the exposes information) that should be ignored/excluded for this device.
+* `values`: Per property, you can specify an include and/or exclude list to ignore certain values.
+The values may start or end with an asterix (`*`) as a wildcard.
+This is currently only applied in the [Stateless Programmable Switch](action.md).